 That said, the anticipation of a new era doesn’t mean many won’t be sorry to see Finn move on – she has imbued NDCWales with a boundless energy tied up into a distinctive creative outlook.
 The work has been collaborative and open-armed, and yet has all felt like part of Finn’s world.
 There are many individual productions from her three years in charge that would be ripe for picking as an example – Folk won over all who saw it, Green House showed a remarkable ability to match satire and pathos – but the three pieces contained in Roots are as good as any.

-We have here Matteo Marfoglia’s Omertà, a powerful and dynamic four-way elegy for the women of the mafia universe, which forms a fascinating bookend with Mario Bermudez Gil’s Atalaÿ.
+We have here included in Roots Matteo Marfoglia’s Omertà, a powerful and dynamic four-way elegy for the women of the mafia universe, which forms a fascinating bookend with Mario Bermudez Gil’s Atalaÿ.
 There are several crossovers between these two pieces – they share an appreciation of earnest movement, for instance, and a predeliction for shadowplay – although they are narratively quite far apart.
 Omertà and Atalaÿ sit either side of Bernadette, like a drooping dying rose between two cacti.

 Omertà establishes a theme of womanhood that unfortunately doesn’t quite carry through to the end of the evening.
 It concerns itself with the role of women in the south Italian Mafia, and most pointedly their relationship with freedom.
 Dancers Kat Collins, Camille Giraudeau, Aisha Naamani and Elena Sgarbi are excellent, particularly in the central section when they are unleashed from their spotlit prisons.
 Marfoglia uses some solid imagery – particularly with the main props – each dancer begins by wrestling with their own circumstances in the form of water pails.
 We see here the buckets as symbols of community, of familial responsibility, but also as an ancient tool of female work.
 Without them, the four are free to express themselves, but we are unsure whether they return to the buckets out of necessity, responsibility or choice.
 It’s a strong opener, if a little conceptually simplistic.